-Returning to the history, the last of the empires to have left a continuing mark upon international business law and dispute resolution was of course the British empire, mainly during the nineteenth century.
+Returning to the history, the last of the empires to have left a continuing mark upon international business law and dispute resolution was of course the British empire, mainly during the 19th century.
 It is probably true that English law and civil procedure was generally introduced at the point of a gun (or a gunboat), by settlement, colonisation and the dominance of the British merchant marine rather than by the free choice of local merchants based upon any perception of relative quality.
 In some places, it replaced the Code Napoleon, following the wars named after the French emperor which ended just over two centuries ago.
-But it

-English law probably remains the most frequently freely chosen system of national commercial law has survived, partly under the Commonwealth umbrella, but also entirely outside it, as one of the prime competing systems, both of law and jurisdiction, long after any element of imperial compulsion has expired.
-English law probably remains the most frequently freely chosen system of national commercial law by parties contracting across borders, even where none of them have any connection with the UK.3 This is true as much for banking, finance and derivatives as it is for the sale and carriage of goods.
+But it has survived, partly under the Commonwealth umbrella, but also entirely outside it, as one of the prime competing systems, both of law and jurisdiction, long after any element of imperial compulsion has expired.
+English law probably remains the most frequently freely chosen system of national commercial law by parties contracting across borders, even where none of them have any connection with the UK.
+This is true as much for banking, finance and derivatives as it is for the sale and carriage of goods.
 The jurisdiction of the English courts, and in particular its Commercial Court, also remains a major player, although heavily attenuated in recent times by international arbitration, even where English law continues to be chosen.
-A number of countries have recently copied the English Commercial Court model, setting up English speaking commercial courts, resolving cross-border disputes by applying the law chosen by the litigants submitting to their jurisdiction.
+A number of countries have recently copied the English Commercial Court model, setting up English speaking commercial courts, resolving cross-border disputes by applying the law chosen by the litigants submitting to their iurisdiction.